fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 ### Include ng-fusioncharts

 Include the ng-fusioncharts as a dependency in the application.
-Search for the call to angular.module to add the dependency.
+Call `angular.module()` to add the dependency.

 ```
 angular.module("myApp", ["ng-fusioncharts"])